-The minimum base rate for a tape sync is $150 plus mileage for the first hour, and $50 for each additional hour.
+The minimum recommended base rate for a tape sync is $150 plus mileage for the first hour, and $50 for each additional hour.
 Expectations about how additional hours will be billed should be agreed on in advance.

-Producers should expect to pay more for situations that require multiple mics or exceptional expertise.
+This reflects a base rate.
+In many cases, higher rates are appropriate.
+Experienced recording engineers often charge higher rates, and producers should expect to pay more for situations that require multiple mics or exceptional expertise.

 Where a mileage policy differs from the IRS standard rates that should be clearly communicated in advance.
 Some networks update their standard mileage reimbursement with the new fiscal year, rather than the calendar year, but mileage reimbursement within the US should never be less than the prior year’s standard IRS rate.

 What’s a tape sync?